 As efforts to rewrite the past intensify, we turn to history—and amplify it.
-Join us for an evening with Essence McDowell, Mariame Kaba, and other influential speakers as we confront erasure and celebrate the enduring impact of Black women’s contributions across generations.
+Join us for a conversation with influential speakers as we confront erasure and celebrate the enduring impact of Black women’s contributions across generations:

 We will also introduce a new standards-aligned curriculum, Lifting As We Teach.
 The resource is designed to empower educators to bring Black women’s histories into classrooms and connect young people to past legacies and future possibilities.